StarRocks/starrocks/docs/sql-reference/sql-statements/Administration/ALTER SYSTEM.md

 ## Description

-Manages FE, BE, Broker nodes, and metadata snapshots in a cluster.
+Manages FE, BE, CN, Broker nodes, and metadata snapshots in a cluster.

 > **NOTE**
 >